mathiasconradt/SETechAssessment/NOTES.md

 ---

 ### Activity audit!
 Why's that valuable?
 Shows activity (grouped by activity type such as command execution, network activity, file operations, Kubernetes) in a timeline, which can be filtered further.
 Selecting any activity shows details of the event.
-The activity audit helps with reconstructing how a malicious actor might have compromised a system; collecting evidence and traces.
+The activity audit helps incident responders with reconstructing how a malicious actor might have compromised a system; collecting evidence and traces.

 ![[20220905235542.png]](img/20220905235542.png)